 Tickets to ride the Elevador de Santa Justa costs 2.80 EUR and can be purchased at the ticket office under the main lift.
 It works daily from 7 a.m to 11 p.m.
 Golden tip: if you buy the daily transportation ticket of Lisbon (around 6 EUR), the elevator trips are included as it is part of the public transportation system of the city!

 Once up in Bairro Alto, you can check the ruins of this Gothic temple which remains as proof of the 1755 earthquake in Lisbon.
 Built between 1389 and 1423 by the order of the Constable D. Nuno Álvares Pereira, this convent church came to be the biggest in Lisbon before the earthquake, hosting 126 Carmelites monks, including the Constable who donated his wealth to the order and joined the convent clergy.
 Nowadays, it only remains the roofless nave with its original Gothic style and a small archaeological museum stands in what used to be the main altar with ancient artifacts such as a Visigoth pillar and a Roman tomb.

-Visiting the convent is possible from 10 a.m to 6 p.m and costs 4 EUR.
+Visiting the convent is possible, the opening hours are from 10 a.m to 6 p.m and the visit costs 4 EUR.

 After all the buzz down in Baixa, now you can stroll around the streets of the fancier region of Chiado.
 Having elegant historic cafes, fashionable boutiques and luxurious hotels and restaurants, it has a more cosmopolitan vibe since it used to be filled with intellectual, liberal, modernist and artistic people.
 Picture tip: you can enter the United Colors of Benetton store in Rua Garret and go to the second floor to have a nice perspective of the Portuguese stone pavement of Largo do Chiado.